n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Some of the samples might be a little bit burned but I will reevaluate how everything is looking after redissolving.

 Remixed more 3-2 hexanes-DCM.

+Did liquid-liquid extraction on the 6 samples and moved them into GC vials.